DispatcherInc/promise-timer/README.md

-# promise-cache-throttle
+# promise-timer
-Provides caching and throttling of promises.
+Provides timing of promises.

 - **timeify**(func, logFunc, scope) - Returns the function wrapped with timing
 - **timeifyAll**(target, logFunc) - Patches all the target's methods with timing